Aajcha Divas Majha

 Aajcha Divas Majha is a Marathi-language political drama film released on 29 March 2013.
 Produced by Puja Chhabria and directed by Chandrakant Kulkarni.
-The film stars Sachin Khedekar, Ashwini Bhave and Mahesh Manjrekar.
+The film stars Sachin Khedekar, Ashwini Bhave,Mahesh Manjrekar, Anand Ingale.
 The film's music is by Ashok Patki and Mangesh Dhadke.

 The film is based on a political background with a compassionate story.

 Plot

-The movie is an entertaining and a cinematic journey of a morally stricken chief minister who works efficiently and actively to help a beleaguered elderly singer who is yet to receive the government allotted flat applied for eight long years ago!
+The movie depicts a morally stricken chief minister who works to help a beleaguered elderly singer who is yet to receive the government allotted flat they applied for eight years ago.

-The story line depicts originality of characters such as the chief minister, his wife, his PA, the principal secretary and many personnel from the assembly.
-Story revolves within the time period of afternoon 3 PM to 6 AM dawn during which it highlights the political decision-making process and also gives us an insight to the unending mind games between politicians and bureaucrats within the government system.
+The story line depicts original characters such as the chief minister, his wife, his personal assistant, the principal secretary and many personnel from the assembly.
+It depicts the political decision-making process and also looks at the conflict between politicians and bureaucrats within the government system.

-Political movies, until now have shown people striving for the chair and power, but 'Aajcha Divas Majha' defines the hard stand taken up by a conscientious chief minister fighting to keep the self-esteem alive!
-The story inserts a ray of hope in political surroundings where emotions have little or no value.